 Once you have taken in the views, and perhaps had a few glasses of wine on the waterfront, you can make the walk over Cramond Causeway.
 Don’t forget to get a tide timetable to make sure you don’t get stranded.
 Once there you will be simply blown away by this gorgeous piece of land with some of the best views Edinburgh and its surrounding areas have to offer.
 You can take a picnic, your speakers and plenty of beer in nice weather for what is truly one of the very best things you can do as a student living in Edinburgh.

-This is of course a snapshot of Edinburgh attractions and describes just some of the best things to do in the city, but we think this gives you a good idea of how diverse and fascinating a study location it is.
-We hope you find it useful and you can see some of our amazing Edinburgh properties by clicking here.
+This is of course just a snapshot of Edinburgh attractions and describes just some of the best things to do in the city, but we think it gives you a good idea of how diverse and fascinating a study location it is.
+We hope you find it useful and you can see some of our amazing Edinburgh student accommodation residences by clicking here.